KUKURUZKA165/cryptoText/README.md

 ...
 With a mod by KUKURUZKA
 ### Changelog and plans:
 - [ ] Some icon
+- [ ] Add notification about encryption/decryption
+- [ ] Save finished photos in png
+- [ ] Save results to folder
 - [x] Switch rus/eng.
 Also translate readme.md
 - [x] Full translation into Russian.
 - [x] Enlarge the window to improve the readability of the Russian font.